University of Reading joins OLH LPS model

 The Open Library of Humanities is an academic-led, gold open-access publisher with no author-facing charges.
 With funding from the Andrew W. Mellon Foundation, the platform covers its costs by payments from an international library consortium, rather than any kind of author fee.

-Dr. Martin Paul Eve, a founder and academic project director of the OLH, welcomed Brunel University: “It is wonderful that Brunel has supported the OLH LPS model.
-It is clear that there are substantial benefits to open-access journal publishing in the humanities.
-With the help of institutions like Brunel we will expand our platform to assist in an open-access transition.”
+Dr. Martin Paul Eve, a founder and academic project director of the OLH, welcomed the University of Reading: “It is wonderful that Reading has joined the OLH LPS model.
+With the help of universities like Reading we will expand our model for journal flipping in the humanities disciplines to achieve a transition to an open-access publishing system.”

 Existing journals wishing to move to the platform should submit an initial enquiry to email@example.com.
 Libraries outside the US and UK interested in joining the OLH Library Partnership Subsidy model should contact Dr. Martin Paul Eve: firstname.lastname@example.org.
 UK-based libraries can join through Jisc Collections at http://www.jisc-collections.ac.uk/Catalogue/Overview/Index/2120.
 US-based libraries can join through LYRASIS at https://lyrasis.openlibhums.org.